 Improve the Frequency of Purchase

-Not long ago, I recieved a card in the mail from my chiropractor with a complimentary adjustment for my birthday.
+Not long ago, I received a card in the mail from my chiropractor with a complimentary adjustment for my birthday.
 I thought it was a genius way to increase the frequency of purchase.

 Other companies send out a trial offer or Udemy does an amazing job with increasing the frequency of purchase with their sales.
 Sometimes, they offer sales where you get a discount when you buy more than one course.
 They have a “often purchased together” prompt, they do retargeting, and send out discounts if they haven’t seen you for awhile.